haideralp/Containerisation/README.md

 ## Docker Cons:

      1. Does not provide cross-platform compatability.
-     2. Secuirty risks > if you are moving multiple pieces within  large scale dynamic enviromnet.
+     2. Secuirty risks > if you are moving multiple pieces within  large scale dynamic docker enviromnent.